owntone/owntone-server/README.md

  4. Prepare a text file with a filename ending with .remote; the filename doesn't matter, only the .remote ending does.
-This first line in the file must contain the 4-digit pairing code displayed by Remote.
+This first line in the file must contain the 4-digit pairing code displayed by Remote. (note: previous versions required the first line to be the device name - see the instructions linked above).

  5. Move this file somewhere in your library